-4.1 As an initial step in the procurement of any goods, works or services, an assessment of environmental risk will need to be undertaken to determine the extent to which issues of sustainability will need to be taken into account the procurement process.
-The assessment will need to take account of the environmental factors set out in Annex B to this policy.
+- 4.1 As an initial step in the procurement of any goods, works or services, an assessment of environmental risk will need to be undertaken to determine the extent to which issues of sustainability need to be taken into account during the procurement process.
+The assessment will need to take account of the environmental considerations set out in the Annex to this policy.
 For example, some goods, works and services may constitute a high environmental risk where it is expected that higher levels of energy consumption and/or CO2 may be generated by the goods or services being purchased or where there may be an adverse impact on the environment due to the need to use chemicals etc. In these cases, the procurement process to be adopted must seek to take full and proper account of these factors.
 Where environmental risk is assessed to be lower or, in some cases, minimal, the extent to which sustainability is taken into account may be proportionately less.
-Further advice on likely impacts can be obtained from the Council's Climate Change and Sustainability Officer.

-4.2 For procurement exercises of under £50,000 in value, environmental factors need to be taken into fully into account where the assessed risk is judged to be medium/high.
-For all other exercises, the extent to which environmental factors are taken into account should be proportionate to the nature of the goods or services being procured.
+Further advice on likely impacts can be obtained from the Council's Climate Change and Sustainability Officer. - 4.2 For procurement exercises of under £50,000 in value, environmental factors need to be taken into fully into account where the assessed risk is judged to be medium/high.
+For all other exercises, the extent to which environmental factors are taken into account should be appropriate to the nature of the goods or services being procured. - 4.3 In Non EU procurement exercises that involve a formal tender procedure, for goods or works with a value in excess of £50,000 but below the EU threshold (currently £164,176 or for capital works, £3,927,260), it will be expected that environmental issues must be taken into account in the procurement process and that this should be informed by the risk assessment.

-4.3 In Non EU procurement exercises that involve a formal tender procedure, for goods or works with a value in excess of £50,000 but below the current EU threshold of £164,176.00 (or for capital works, £3,927,260.00), it will be expected that environmental issues must be taken into account in the procurement process and that this should be informed by the risk assessment.
-Note that EU thresholds are changed bi-annually and it is recommended that those undertaking procurement exercises of this scale should check the latest thresholds with the Procurement Manager.
+Note that EU thresholds are changed bi-annually (the next realignment will take place $1^{\rm st}$ January 2017) and those undertaking procurement exercises of this scale should check the latest thresholds with the Procurement Manager.